thebeebs/Content/the-rise-of-the-t-shaped-developer.md

 title: The rise of the T-shaped developer
 authors:
 - thebeebs
-intro: 'What shape are you in?
-Speaking personally, I drin...'
+intro: What shape are you in?
+Speaking personally, I drin...
 types:
 - shorts
 categories: